📊 FLR Key Takeaways

 Fluor's fundamentals are currently weak, with negative gross margin, operating losses, and negative free cash flow indicating poor project profitability and weak earnings quality.
 While the balance sheet remains relatively resilient due to strong liquidity, sizable cash holdings, and moderate leverage, the core business needs a clear margin and cash flow recovery before the fundamentals improve materially.

-Why Buy Fluor Corp.
-Stock?
-FLR Key Strengths
+Fluor Corp.
+Key Strengths (FLR)

 - Strong liquidity with $2.13B of cash and a 1.91x current ratio